Kapaya/vlhcc21/paper.md

 ## Web Scraping Formulas

 Joker's formula language is similar to that of visual database query systems like SIEUFERD [@bakke2016] and Airtable [@2021f].
 Formulas automatically apply across an entire column of data and reference other column names instead of values in specific rows.
-The language currently consists of the formulas shown in Figure X. Below, we highlight the formulas related to extraction:
+Below, we highlight the formulas related to extraction:

 ### QuerySelector(rowElement, selector)